rphccf/Final-Project-Quantitative_Methods-Msc-Economics-Course-/README.md

 Project developed with 2 collegues

 Conde in R (forecast_Main);
-PPT and Report (both in Portuguese) - story telling and visualization
+PDF Report (Portuguese) - storytelling and visualization